sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 Everyone has information now.
 Too much, honestly.

 You can pull up macro data, earnings calls, [portfolio allocation models](https://canadiancouchpotato.com/2014/02/18/ask-the-spud-is-there-an-optimal-portfolio/), [risk parity threads](https://www.bogleheads.org/forum/viewtopic.php?t=391295), and ten thousand confident opinions before you finish your coffee.
-It’s not 2005 anymore.
+It's not 2005 anymore.
 Nobody is starving for access.

 What people are starving for is alignment.

 They want a capital partner, or an investing partner, who is not playing a hidden game.
-Who will say “I don’t know” when the answer is not knowable.
+Who will say "I don't know" when the answer is not knowable.
 Who will not dress up marketing as certainty.

 And they want process.
 Not vibes.